Apply Now arrow

 1. What are the most common consulting loans available today?

-Most consultants choose between term loans, lines of credit, SBA loans, or equipment financing.
+By the term ‘consulting loans,' business owners usually refer to the business loans that can be used by consulting service firms.
+These usually include term loans, lines of credit, SBA loans, invoice financing, or equipment financing.
 The choice depends on your cash flow, business needs, and how soon you need funds.
 While short-term options give fast access, long-term loans are great for planning business growth.

 2. Can I get an SBA loan for a consulting business with limited revenue?

-You can still qualify for an SBA loan for consulting business if you demonstrate strong projections and a solid business plan.
-Lenders may also consider your personal credit score and industry experience.
+You may still qualify for an SBA loan for consulting business if you demonstrate strong projections and a solid business plan.
+For new businesses, lenders may consider your personal credit score and industry experience.

 3. How can a business loan consultant help with my loan application?